rrudolph/fire-incident-prepper/README.md

 2022 is hard coded into this script, so it will need to be changed for next year when a new folder structure template is generated.

+- Downloads official zipped folder structure from NIFC
+- Unzips to desired folder
+- Renames the project geodatabases for the specific fire
+- Renames the template map name inside the aprx
+- Fixes broken dynamic text update table
+- Populates dynamic text table with fire data

 Instructions

 1) Edit variables as desired and run